 Note: Water, salt, pepper, oil, and broth are not counted as ingredients on this site.

-How to Grill BBQ Chicken Foil Packets Step by Step
+How to Make BBQ Chicken Foil Packets on the Grill Step by Step

-Prep: Gather the list of ingredients for this BBQ chicken packets, plus some aluminum foil.
+Prep: Gather the list of ingredients and some aluminum foil for this BBQ chicken packet meal.
 Cube the sweet potato, then slice the bell peppers and zucchini.
 Heat your grill to medium-high heat (375°F to 450°F).

 Season the Chicken: Lay out 4 large pieces of heavy-duty aluminum foil (or doubled-up regular aluminum foil) on a clean work surface.
 Place an equal amount of 1 cubed sweet potato, 2 sliced bell peppers, and 1 sliced zucchini, plus 1 boneless chicken breast and 1 slice of bacon, on each piece of foil.
 Combine 2 teaspoons of kosher salt, 1 teaspoon of chili powder, 1 teaspoon of ground paprika, ½ teaspoon of onion powder, ½ teaspoon of garlic powder, and ¼ teaspoon of ground black pepper in a small dish.
 Drizzle 2 tablespoons of olive oil and sprinkle the seasoning over the chicken and vegetables.
 Rub the seasoning and oil into the chicken breasts and toss the veggies until evenly coated.